tymiles003/mean-app-level-employee-review/README.md

 From the app root, run `npm install`

-Start the Mongo deamon with `mongod`

-Open a new Terminal Window and navigate to the same folder.
+Also from the app root, run 'gulp', which will among other things start the Mongo Database;

 For general development, start the application via `npm run dev-debug`.
-This will start the Node.js server and start the gulp dev script, automatically watching your files.
+This will start the Node.js server and automatically watch your files.

-Presto!
-The app will open automatically in your default browser because of BrowserSync.
-(See note below)

-For more customized development, you may want to split the tasks listed in the scrips section of package.json.
-Reach out to Corrine if you have questions about how to do this.

-*This app is hooked up with BrowserSync and Nodemon - your changes will automagically be watched and refreshed both on the server and in the browser.
+*This app is hooked up with Nodemon - meaning your changes will automagically be watched and refreshed both on the server and in the browser.
 No more needing to restart Node or Cmd + R when you make changes to files that were already being watched.
 Happy coding!  :)

 ### To Kill Your Node Server
 Sometimes, you need to restart Node, when this happens, run `ps aux | grep node` and look for the line that ends with *node server.js*.
 Here's an example: